 After my mom passed away, I had back surgery.
 Unfortunately, the surgery was a total failure and caused more pain and disability.
 It took 6 years of alternative medicine to help with some of the chronic pain but not enough to resume my dental career.

-Luckily for my dad, we purchased a long-term care insurance policy for Dad after experiencing Mom's long-term care expenses.
+Luckily for my Dad, we purchased a long-term care insurance policy for him after experiencing Mom's long-term care expenses.
 We knew we could not afford to cover Dad’s care if he had a prolonged illness.

-I joined California Life and Disability, Inc. in 2016 because my personal experiences with disability and long term care taught me the value and need for planning ahead to protect and unburden your family.
+I joined California Life and Disability, Inc. in 2016 because my personal experiences with disability and long term care taught me how planning ahead for ill health and income protection while working and in retirement alleviates the future financial and emotional stress on yourself or your family.

 My goal is to pay it forward so no one will have to go through our family's challenges.